All Episodes

 dan friesen

-And then it gets into some pretty speculative territory, like the idea that Xi is paying those bots to promote the locking down of the world in order to help bring about a socialist world with China at the center of it.
+And then it gets into some pretty speculative territory, like the idea that she is paying those bots to promote the locking down of the world in order to help bring about a socialist world with China at the center of it.

 jordan holmes

-Now, hold on right there.
+Hold on right there.

 I think there's some assumptions being made along those lines.